bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Enderal
 - Faction - Pit Fighter
 - Helgen Reborn
+- Legacy of the Dragonborn
 - Project AHO
 - The Bottomless Pit
 - The Forgotten City
+- Trainwiz' The Wheels of Lull

 Here are the mods that I thought were just okay: